Perseus MCP Server: How It Works

 2. Scholarly fidelity: raw CTS XML and Scaife JSON remain available for core retrieval and search operations so users can inspect upstream data rather than a lossy local rewrite.
 Convenience helpers such as get_passage_plaintext, get_author_resources, and navigation fallbacks are added where they reduce repetitive parsing or compensate for malformed upstream responses.

 3. Low operational burden: the MCP server itself requires no database, indexing job, API key, or background service.
 A user installs Python dependencies and runs the MCP server command from their client.
-Optional client-side LLM adapters, such as the OpenRouter notebook, have their own provider credentials.
+Optional client-side LLM adapters, such as the OpenRouter notebook, have their own provider credentials and install notebook-only helpers such as python-dotenv in their setup cells.

 4. Readable extension path: adding another CTS operation should be a small tool wrapper around _cts_request(...), making the implementation easy to audit for classicists, students, and developers.